The Plant Room nearly doubles its footprint months after brick-and-mortar shop launch.

-Newsmakers in the areas of accounting, banking and finance, communications, education, law, nonprofit and outdoors.
+Newsmakers in the areas of accounting, banking & finance, education, insurance, manufacturing and utilities.